 3.1 Emulsions preparation

 Emulsions were obtained using a ratio of 1:19:80 water-oil-water (w1/o/w2).
-Oily phase was prepared solubilizing a given amount of polymer, whereas a variable amount of PBS solution (1X) containing HSA (1% w/v) and PVA (0.06% w/w) was used as water internal phase.
+Oily phase was prepared by solubilizing a given amount of polymer, whereas a variable amount of PBS solution (1X) containing HSA (1% w/v) and PVA (0.06% w/w) was used as water internal phase.
 Recombinant hTGF-1 was reconstituted in citric acid (pH 3) to a final concentration of 1 g/L, while hGDF-5 was reconstituted in Milli-Q water at the same concentration. w1 was mixed with the oily phase to form a primary w1/o emulsion by sonication with a digital ultrasonic probe operating at 30% of its amplitude (mod.
 S-450D; Branson Ultrasonic Corp.
 Danbury, Connecticut, USA).
-Whereas, when growth factors were added, the inner water phase was mixed with the oily phase by vortexing (mod.
+When growth factors were added, the inner water phase was mixed with the oily phase by vortexing (mod.
 Velp Scientifica, Monza, IT) at maximum speed for 30 sec.

 The primary emulsion was then slowly added into EA-saturated aqueous Tween80 solution by high-speed stirring (mod.
-L4RT, Silverson Machines Ltd., Waterside, CheshamBucks, UK).
-Surfactant amount in the external water phase was varied from 0.1 to 0.6% w/w.
+L4RT, Silverson Machines Ltd., Waterside, Chesham, Bucks, UK).
+Surfactant amounts in the external water phase varied from 0.1 to 0.6% w/w.
 In some cases, 15% w/w of glucose was added in the water external phase.
 Temperature of 10°C was assured during emulsion phase mixing.
 All emulsions were processed by SEE immediately after their preparation.

 3.2 Dense gas technology protocol